-Mia Tran is currently a sophomore at Northwestern studying environmental engineering.
+Mia Tran is currently a junior at Northwestern studying environmental engineering.
 Originally from Chicago, she has a strong interest in the intersection of arts and sciences, and is excited to dip her toe into the realm of research with Hartmann lab.
 Mia also pursues graphic design and hip-hop/urban dance on the side.

 Tyler Shimada is currently a junior at Northwestern studying chemical engineering on the pre-med track.
 He is from Chicago and his hobbies include swimming, fishing, Rubik’s Cubes, and origami.